 |

-A gunman opened fire on Monday morning in Côte-des-Neiges, the heart of Montreal’s Jewish community.
+Two people, a Jewish man and a police officer, were killed after a gunman opened fire on Monday morning on a busy street in Côte-des-Neiges, the heart of Montreal’s Jewish community.

-The shooting began around 11:30 a.m. near Decarie Boulevard and Westbury Avenue.
-Montreal police spokesperson Jean-Pierre Brabant told the public, “We are asking everyone to avoid the sector.
+The incident began around 11:30 a.m. near Decarie Boulevard and Westbury Avenue.
+Montreal police spokesperson Jean-Pierre Brabant initially told the public, “We are asking everyone to avoid the sector.
 The situation is not under control.”

 Eyewitnesses reported more than 20 shots fired.
-Police established a perimeter, closed surrounding roads, and deployed a heavy presence across the district.
-Jewish schools and institutions across the area entered lockdown.
+Police established a perimeter, closed surrounding roads, and deployed a heavy presence across the neighborhood.

 🚨🇨🇦 BREAKING: Reports of a shooting attack in Montreal near a kosher supermarket in a Jewish neighborhood.